Dr. Joni Labbe, Contributor

 Think of your small intestine as a fine, tight mesh.
 As it gets battered by stress, toxins, and inflammatory foods, the normally tight junctions of the intestinal tract begin to loosen.
 This allows undigested foods, bacteria, yeast, and other “nasties” to make a prison break and invade the bloodstream.
 When it senses an invader, your immune system kicks into high gear and sends in troops of white blood cells to destroy the rouge particles.
 Unfortunately, these soldier cells can get a bit too overenthusiastic and can also attack the small intestine, making it even more porous.

 Can you see where this is going?
 The cycle of leaking food, immune response, and more damage to the small intestine keeps happening over and over again, until your entire gut is in a state of constant inflammation.
-Most of my clients have no idea that this war is raging inside of them, but they definitely notice the uncomfortable symptoms, such as gas, bloating, diarrhea, and irritable bowel syndrome (IBS).
+Most of my clients have no idea what this war is raging inside of them, but they definitely notice the uncomfortable symptoms, such as gas, bloating, diarrhea, and irritable bowel syndrome (IBS).

 The Thyroid Connection To Leaky Gut